 If you’re interested in embarking on a novella-in-flash or novel-in-flash, you are in the right place.
-This writing course is designed as a chemistry lab in which you can incubate and grow a novella-in-flash or novel-in-flash concept.
+This online course is designed as an incubator lab in which you can develop and grow a novella-in-flash or novel-in-flash concept.

 (But wait!
 What exactly is a novella-in-flash/novel-in-flash?
 See here.)

 This Novella-in-Flash Incubator course is designed to offer you a more sustained and in-depth level of one-to-one support for writing a novella-in-flash than you will be able to find anywhere else.
 It aims to provide the most comprehensive insights into all aspects of the novella-in-flash form.